flexera-public/policy_templates/cost/aws/burstable_instance_cloudwatch_credit_utilization/README.md

 - *Number of Surplus Credits to alert on* - Number of CPU Surplus Credits to report on, Set to -1 to ignore cpu burst credits
 - *Enable checking burst credit balance against max* - checks burst credit balance against max_earnable_credits, if they are equal it will report.
 - *Exclusion Tag Key* - An Azure-native instance tag to ignore instances that you don't want to consider for downsizing.
 Only supply the tag key
-- *Action Direction* - Should this policy upsize or downsize
 - *Cooldown Days* - Days to cooldown between checks of same instance

 ### Supported Clouds